llimllib/observable-plot-template/README.md

 - `make serve`: serve `index.html` on port `8080` and turn on esbuild's watch mode to rebuild your js file as you change `index.ts`
 - `make ci`: run eslint.
 There's a github action that runs this task for you on pushes

+## Tools

+- tsc for typechecking
+- esbuild for compilation
+- eslint for linting
+- prettier for formatting
+- make for running tasks and managing compilation
+- github actions for running lint on code changes
+- http-server for serving the site in development

 ## Observable Plot Documentation

 - https://observablehq.com/@observablehq/plot